Consistent Signal Reconstruction from Streaming Multivariate Time Series: Consistency

 Let us define $\mathcal{W}_\rho$ as the function space of real functions defined over the domain $(0,X]\subseteq\mathbb{R}$ with $\rho-1$ absolutely continuous derivatives and with the $\rho$th derivative square integrable.
 Then, any of the aforementioned real-world signals can be accurately modeled by a function $\psi\in\mathcal{W}_\rho$.
 In practice, $\psi$ can be approximated, or reconstructed, from a set of $T_*$ uniformly sampled measurements $\{\psi(tX/T_*)\}^{T_*}_{t=1}$ as follows

-where the metric used as objective in \eqref{seq:roughness} is usually referred to as \emph{roughness} and $f_*$ is unique as long as $T_*\geq\rho$ \cite{schoenberg1964interpolation,green1993nonparametric}.
+where the metric used as objective in \eqref{seq:roughness} is usually referred to as roughness and $f_*$ is unique as long as $T_*\geq\rho$ \cite{schoenberg1964interpolation,green1993nonparametric}.
 Actually, any function $\psi\in\mathcal{W}_\rho$ with roughness bounded by an arbitrary constant is known to satisfy

 for all $k\in \{0,\dots,\rho-1\}$ \cite{wahba1990spline}.
-That is, the approximation error, up to the $(\rho-1)$th derivative, is upper bounded by a term inversely proportional to the number $T_*$ of measurements.
+That is, the reconstruction error, up to the $(\rho-1)$th derivative, is upper bounded by a term inversely proportional to the number $T_*$ of measurements.

-Since the approximation error in \eqref{eq:natural_spline_approximation_upperbound} can be made arbitrarily small by increasing the number of samples $T_*$, we restrict ourselves without loss of generality to those signals in $\mathcal{W}_\rho$ whose approximation, as in \eqref{eq:natural_spline_approximation}, is exact, i.e., the left-hand term in \eqref{eq:natural_spline_approximation_upperbound} is zero for all allowed \textit{k}th derivatives.
-The function space where such signals of interest belong is denoted as $\mathcal{V}_\rho\subseteq\mathcal{W}_\rho$, which in turn is constituted by splines, i.e., piecewise polynomial functions, of order $2\rho-1$ with $T_*$ knots (joint points) at $\mathcal{X}_* = \{ tX/T_* \}^{T_*}_{t=1}$ \cite{wahba1990spline}.
+Since the reconstruction error in \eqref{eq:natural_spline_approximation_upperbound} can be made arbitrarily small by increasing the number of samples $T_*$, we restrict ourselves without loss of generality to those signals in $\mathcal{W}_\rho$ whose approximation, as in \eqref{eq:natural_spline_approximation}, is exact, i.e., the left-hand term in \eqref{eq:natural_spline_approximation_upperbound} is zero-valued for all allowed \textit{k}th derivatives.
+The function space where such signals of interest belong is denoted as $\mathcal{V}_\rho\subseteq\mathcal{W}_\rho$, and turns out to be constituted by splines, i.e., piecewise polynomial functions, of order $2\rho-1$ with $T_*$ knots (joint points) at $\mathcal{X}_* = \{ tX/T_* \}^{T_*}_{t=1}$ \cite{wahba1990spline}.

 On the other hand, more than one signal often concurrently stems from the same physical process.
 Given that, one can expect spatial interdependencies among them.
 For this reason, this work deals with multivariate signals of the form $\bm{\Psi} = [\psi^{(1)},\dots,\psi^{(N)}]^\top$ with $\psi^{(n)}\in\mathcal{V}_{\rho_n}$ for all $n\in\mathbb{N}^{[1,N]}$, namely, $\bm{\Psi} \in \mathcal{V}_{\rho_1}\times\dots\times\mathcal{V}_{\rho_N}$.
 However, and for the sake of simplicity in the notation, we rather focus on those multivariate signals in $\mathcal{V}_{\rho}\times\dots\times\mathcal{V}_{\rho} = \mathcal{V}^N_\rho$, i.e., same order $\rho$ across all $N$ dimensions, since the considered formulation can be easily adapted to the presented general case.